 |Escape||If the dropdown is open, closes it.|

-- The component consists of two tab stops, the tag area and the input area.
-If no tags are selected only the input area will be present.
+- The component consists of two tab stops, the tag area and the search field.
+If no tags are selected only the search field will be present.